-The Food Service Department consists of Cafeteria Manager, Jennifer Marchini and Kitchen Assistant, Martha Lopez.
+The Food Service Department consists of Food Services Manager, Jennifer Marchini and Kitchen Assistants, Martha Lopez and Danis Azevedo.
 Together they provide Oak View Students will a fresh, healthy lunch that meets all federal nutrition standards.
 Students also have the option of visiting a self-serve salad bar during lunch and have the option of white or chocolate milk.
 Oak View has always taken pride in being a full kitchen preparing meals from scratch, whenever possible, and limiting the purchase of pre-prepared food items.

 The lunch schedule is as follows:

 4-8 – 12:15 – 1:00

 Students are given a minimum of 20 minutes to eat and then dismissed to recess.